haidaraM/ansible-playbook-grapher/README.md

                         The custom formats to use as URLs for the nodes in the graph.
 Required if --open-protocol-handler is set to custom.
 You should provide a JSON formatted string like: {"file": "", "folder": ""}.
 Example: If you want to open folders (roles) inside the browser and files (tasks) in vscode, set this to '{"file": "vscode://file/{path}:{line}:{column}", "folder": "{path}"}'
-  --open-protocol-handler {browser,vscode,custom}
+  --open-protocol-handler {default,vscode,custom}
-                        The protocol to use to open the nodes when double clicking on them in the browser.
-Supported values are 'browser' (default), 'vscode' and 'custom'.
-For the 'browser', a double click opens folders (roles) and download files (since it may not be able to render them).
-For 'vscode', the folders and files will be opened inside the editor.
-For 'custom', you need to set a custom format with --open-protocol-custom-formats --skip-tags SKIP_TAGS
+                        The protocol to use to open the nodes when double-clicking on them in your SVG viewer.
+Your SVG viewer must support double-click and Javascript.
+The supported values are 'default', 'vscode' and 'custom'.
+For 'default', the URL will be the path to the file or folders.
+When using a browser, it will open or download them.
+For 'vscode', the folders and files will be open with VSCode.
+For
+                        'custom', you need to set a custom format with --open-protocol-custom-formats.
+  --skip-tags SKIP_TAGS
                         only run plays and tasks whose tags do not match these values --vault-id VAULT_IDS  the vault identity to use